Abdelrhman-Ellithy/RC-Car/README.md

-Here's a possible README file for your **RC Car Project with ATmega32**.
-It includes an overview, a project structure breakdown, key features, and setup instructions.

----

 # 🚗 RC Car Project with ATmega32

 This repository contains the implementation of a remote-controlled (RC) car using the **ATmega32 microcontroller**.
 The project utilizes various peripherals and drivers to control the car's motion, handle inputs, and provide feedback using sensors and actuators.